jinryan/ConcurrentHTTPServer/README.md

 - `ResponseException` is an exception type for HTTP status code errors during the request handler
 - `WorkersSyncData` is an object that contains global information about all workers.
 Every worker has access to this object

+## Load Balancing

+When a new request is received by the server, a worker thread will initially try to add it to its set of ongoing requests.
+It will call the `overloaded()` function, and if the current worker has more requests ongoing than the average worker, it will not accept the current request, and instead pass it to the next worker.
+This is not as efficient as something like NGINX, as one request could potentially be passed between several workers before a worker accepts it, but it is still effective as a load balancing technique.
+In addition to this automatic load balancing between workers, there is also the problem of if ALL of the workers are at their capacity.
+To solve this, there is a virtual endpoint `/load` which returns `503` if the server is overloaded and `200` otherwise

 ## Request Handling

 The `HTTPRequestHandler` can handle a diverse range of headers, and works with both GET and POST (can perform CGI) methods.
 In both the request and the response, every line is separated by a carriage line return feed (\r\n)